OldUnreal/UnrealTournamentPatches/README.md

 Windows and Linux systems will need a CPU with **SSE2** instruction set support.
 In practice, this means all 64-bit x86 CPUs, all Intel CPUs since (and including) the Pentium 4, and all AMD CPUs since (and including) the Athlon 64 are supported.

-Windows systems will need to run Windows Vista or later.
+Windows systems will need to run Windows 7 or later, although a custom stripped-down patch is available for Windows XP and Vista.

 Linux systems will need GNU libc 2.19 or later.